Wrinkles in Backing

 Summary

-Backing wrinkles, also referred to as backing distortion, are conditions in which carpet backing layers become misaligned, folded, or unevenly tensioned during manufacturing.
-The condition develops when backing materials are secured in a distorted position during latex application and curing, locking the irregularity into the carpet structure.
-It may resemble buckling or wrinkling or telegraphing, but originates within the backing rather than from installation or substrate conditions.
-Depending on severity, the distortion may be visible on the backing only or may affect the face surface.
-The condition is generally present prior to installation and does not develop from normal use or maintenance.
-Backing wrinkles affect structure and appearance but do not independently indicate installation nonconformance.
+Backing wrinkles, also referred to as backing distortion, are conditions in which carpet backing layers become misaligned, folded, rippled, or unevenly tensioned during manufacturing.
+The condition develops when backing materials shift or distort during coating, tentering, latex application, or curing processes, permanently locking the irregularity into the carpet structure.
+Depending on severity and construction, the distortion may remain visible only on the backing or may telegraph through to the face surface as subtle ridges, waves, or uneven texture.
+Backing wrinkles are generally present prior to installation and do not develop from normal traffic or maintenance activity.
+See also Buckling or Wrinkling, Dimensional Stability, and Carpet Problems for broader

 Please subscribe to see all content